browniefed/react-native-animation-book/api/ANIMATED_SETVALUE.md

 ```

 This will cause the `backgroundColor` of the `Animated.View` to immediately jump from white to black.
-Other `Animated` functions would transition from white to shades of gray and eventually black.
+Other `Animated` functions would transition from white to shades of gray, and eventually to black.